 The health care team can often refer you to someone experienced to help you prepare these documents.
 Most of these documents can be prepared without a lawyer and without any cost to you or your family.
-These documents will help reduce confusion and you will feel more comfortable knowing that the legal and medical decisions made are your loved ones.
+These documents will help reduce confusion and you will feel more comfortable knowing that the legal and medical decisions made are by your loved ones.
+For more information on starting these tough conversations, check out www.TheConversationProject.org.